Employment Law Solicitors in Bimringham & Manchester

 Employers are required by law to dismiss employees for just and reasonable reasons.

-If you have been dismissed and your work employer does not meet the following criteria, you could make an unfair dismissal claim with the help of our expert employment law solicitors:
+If you have been dismissed and your work employer does not meet the following criteria, you could make an unfair dismissal claim with the help of our expert employment law solicitors in Birmingham:

 - Your work employer must have a legally fair reason for dismissing you